The Golden Crab: Egypt

 In an Egyptian variant collected by Yacoub Artin Pacha with the title Les quarante boucs, ou le bouc chevauchant sur le bouc ("The 40 Goats, or, The Goat Riding a Goat"), a sultan has three daughters of marriageable age.
 He announces the princesses are to throw a handkerchief to their possible suitors who pass by their window.
 The two elders throw theirs to princes, while the third's falls near a goat.
 The princess repeats the action and her handkerchief still falls on the goat, to the crowd's amusement.
 The third princess marries the goat in a grand ceremony and leaves with him for their honeymoon.
 After the doors close, the goat takes off its skin and becomes a human youth of peerless beauty.
 He explains that he is an emir that was cursed by the sorcerers, and that she must not reveal the secret to anyone, otherwise he will disappear.
 Time passes, and war erupts.
 The princess's father, the sultan, is too old to fight, so he sends his three sons-in-law, the princes and the goat.
 His army victorious, the three sons-in-law return for a celebratory parade, and he third princess throws a rose to a mysterious man that rides along with the two princes.
-The parade continues on for two more days, and the princess throws a jasmin to the rider on the second day and a tamarin flower on the third.
+The parade continues on for two more days, and the princess throws a jasmine to the rider on the second day and a tamarind flower on the third.
 The princess's sisters suspect something afoul with their sister's behaviour and tell the sultan.
 The sultan confronts his daughter about it and she tells him about the goat's secret.
 The goat vanishes.
 The princess becomes saddened and builds a bath house, so that other women can share their woes with her.
 One day, a poor old woman comes to the bath house to share her story: she was washing herself in the river, when she saw three mules.
 She followed the mules, which descended through an opening into the ground to a grand room with 40 seats and a larger one.
 The old woman saw the arrival of 40 goats, plus a goat riding a goat; they sat on the seats and their skins peeled off to reveal 40 young men.
 The man sat on the larger seat cried over his love, "Princess of Beauty and Grace" (the heroine's name), and his companions, and the whole room, cried with him.
 After the old woman finishes her tale, the princess, named Sitt-el-Husna, asks to be taken there.
 The old woman takes the princess to the underground room; they see the same 40 goats enter, sit on the seats and take off their skins.
 The last goat enters, becomes a man and weeps over his lost love, but his companions and the room laugh, instead of crying with him.
 The princess appears before her husband and they reconcile.
-Author Ruth Manning-Sanders translated the tale as The Forty Goats, in her book A Book of Charms and Changelings.
 Orientalist J. C. Mardrus also included the tale as The He-Goat and the King’s Daughter in his translation of The Arabian Nights.
+Artin Pacha's tale was translated by author Ruth Manning-Sanders as The Forty Goats, in her book A Book of Charms and Changelings, and by James Ralph Foster as The Forty He-goats.